-- HMAC is secure up to the birthday bound (of its hash function) - It only needs black-box calls to a hash function ⇒ simple to implement - It is popular (widespread use in e.g. TLS) - It is overkill if \mathcal{H} is e.g. wide-pipe - Some variants exist, some being more efficient
+- HMAC is secure up to the birthday bound (of its hash function) - It only needs black-box calls to a hash function ⇒ simple to implement (if one has internal access to the hash function, the NMAC variant is slightly more efficient) - It is popular (widespread use in e.g. TLS) - It is overkill if $\mathcal{H}$ is e.g. wide-pipe - Some variants exist, some being more efficient